niranjv/ml-notes/tree-based-methods/README.md

 * `ISLR Fig 8.10`: Test error as a function of # trees for different values of `m`
 * `ISLR Algorithm 8.2`: Implement boosting

+* Comparison of `classification error rate`, `Gini index` & `randomization` as metrics for evaluating quality of split during tree growing

 ## References
 * [Wiki](https://github.com/niranjv/ml-notes/wiki/Tree-based-Methods)